B-Mahdj/Deadliest-Flag-Color/README.md

 # Deadliest-Flag-Color
-Data related project, trying to answer the question : "Which flag colors are the deadliest??" (through histori if possible)
+Data related project, trying to answer the question : "Which flag colors are the deadliest??" (through history if possible)